boginni/car-conforty-public/privacy-policy.md

 Effective Date: [23/04/25]

 [Car Confort] ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy describes how your information is handled when you use our mobile application, [App Name].
+This Privacy Policy describes how your information is handled when you use our mobile application, [Car Confort].

 ### 1. **No Data Collection**
 We do not collect, store, or share any personal data or user information.
 The app functions entirely offline and does not connect to the internet at any point.